elizagamedev/wolftrans/README.md

 Wolf Trans is a set of tools to aid in the translation of games made using [Wolf RPG Editor](http://www.silversecond.com/WolfRPGEditor/).
 The syntax and functionality is inspired primarily by the [RPG Maker Trans](http://rpgmakertrans.bitbucket.org/) project.

+## Installation
+Installation is as easy as typing this command in your terminal:

+    gem install wolftrans

+If you are using Windows, you will need to have Ruby installed first.
+You can download it from [here](http://rubyinstaller.org/downloads/).

 ## Example
 The source code for the translation patch file used in the sample image above is the following: